Necropolis/fs-dataman/README.md

 Show all parent relationships for the given record ID, including all assertions.
 You can also use `child` and `spouse` to see all of those folks, too!

+## List Individuals

+    fs-dataman ged55-list-individuals gedcom

+List all the individuals in a GEDCOM file, with their linked ID.
+This is useful for finding the right ID to plug into `nfs-deploy55` without going bonkers reading the GEDCOM file in a text editor.

 # I'm interested, how do I set it up?

 I've actually made a little Rakefile to get you going.
-Assuming you have Xcode 4.2 or better and Ruby with the `bundler` gem installed, just fire up `Terminal.app` and the following shall get you started:
+Assuming you have Xcode 4.3 or better (with the associated command-line tools installed) and Ruby (either 1.9.3 or Rubinius) with the `bundler` gem installed, just fire up `Terminal.app` and the following shall get you started:

     # I would suggest you cd into a nice directory here
     git clone --recursive git@github.com:NSError/fs-dataman.git